The Complexity of Approximating Bounded-Degree Boolean \sharp CSP: Abstract

 \section{Abstract}

-The degree of a CSP instance is the maximum number of times that a variable may appear in the scope of constraints.
-We consider the approximate counting problem for Boolean CSPs with bounded-degree instances for constraint languages containing the two unary constant relations $\{0\}$ and $\{1\}$.
-When the maximum degree is at least $25$ we obtain a complete classification of the complexity of this problem.
+The degree of a CSP instance is the maximum number of times that any variable appears in the scopes of constraints.
+We consider the approximate counting problem for Boolean CSP with bounded-degree instances, for constraint languages containing the two unary constant relations $\{0\}$ and $\{1\}$.
+When the maximum allowed degree is large enough (at least $6$) we obtain a complete classification of the complexity of this problem.
 It is exactly solvable in polynomial-time if every relation in the constraint language is affine.
 It is equivalent to the problem of approximately counting independent sets in bipartite graphs if every relation can be expressed as conjunctions of $\{0\}$, $\{1\}$ and binary implication.
 Otherwise, there is no FPRAS unless $\NPtime = \RPtime$.
-For lower degree bounds, additional cases arise in which the complexity is related to the complexity of approximately counting independent sets in hypergraphs.
+For lower degree bounds, additional cases arise, where the complexity is related to the complexity of approximately counting independent sets in hypergraphs.